zackmdavis/Less_Wrong_Drafts/on_the_public_anti_epistemology_of_dath_ilan.md

 > And so long as they were doing all that anyways, they might as well also carry out the less important but still useful operation of putting all of Civilization's past behind the most complete possible causal screen.
 That part wasn't as important, but still legitimately helpful; and doing it would help to overshadow the other changes, and lead to less attention going to the more dangerous places.

 "So long as they were doing all that anyways, they might as well"!
 That's it?
-Unlike the eugenics, surveillance, and hardware restrictions measures, which all have an obvious existential safety rationale, the only concrete benefit named of enforcing ignorance of history is ... more ignorance, to prevent people from noticing that the existential safety measures even exist, to create a world in which nothing exists except an endless present in which Civilization is always right.
+Unlike the eugenics, surveillance, and hardware restrictions measures, which all have an obvious existential safety rationale, the only concrete benefit named of enforcing ignorance of history is ... more ignorance, to prevent people from noticing that the existential safety measures even exist.
+(To create a world in which nothing exists except an endless present in which Civilization is always right?)

 Keeping _the project's_ existence secret makes sense, if the surveillance measures are deemed insufficient to prevent rogue AGI projects.
 But classifying _all of human history_ along with it should require some enormously compelling reason, and one just isn't suppplied.